ChrisMavrommatis/ocmp/docs/pages/about.md

 3. Core OCMP Code (`js`)
 4. OCMP Data (`data`)

+### Source Package
+{: #source-package }

-Within the package source, you should find the above 4 folders.
+Within the source package, you should find the above 4 folders.

 The `css` folder will contain `ocmp.css` and `ocmp.min.css` [^1] which is the styling that makes OCMP look how it does.